 The D array has three elements: D1, D2, and D3.
 If you leave off the variable list, the variable names default to the array name with the digits 1 to n appended to the end.

-Read: Essential guide for using Arrays in SAS.
+Read the Essential guide for using Arrays in SAS.

-The DO loop starts with Visit set equal to 1.
+The DO loop starts with a Visit set equal to 1.
 A new variable, Diagnosis, is set equal to the value of the array element D{1}, which is the same as the variable D1, which is equal to 55.

 proc freq data=Single_to_Multiple;